grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 1. Click **Add** then copy the key value.
 This is the OAuth client secret.

-1. Define the required application roles for Grafana [using the Azure Portal](#configure-application-roles-for-grafana-on-the-azure-portal) or [using the manifest file](#configure-application-roles-for-grafana-in-the-manifest-file).
+1. Define the required application roles for Grafana [using the Azure Portal](#configure-application-roles-for-grafana-in-the-azure-portal) or [using the manifest file](#configure-application-roles-for-grafana-in-the-manifest-file).

 1. Go to **Azure Active Directory** and then to **Enterprise Applications**.

 1. Search for your application and click it.

+1. Click **Users and Groups**.
-4. Click on **Users and Groups** and add Users/Groups to the Grafana roles by using **Add User**.
+1. Click **Add user/group** to add a user or group to the Grafana roles.

 #### Configure application roles for Grafana in the Azure Portal